 We are delighted to have family members participate in our program.
-Parents/Guardians are welcome to visit the program any time during regular program hours (20 minutes or less if possible).
+Parents/Guardians are welcome to visit the program any time during regular program hours.
 However, if visits become disruptive or cause undue distress to your child or others, we reserve the right to restrict time spent in the classroom.
 The infant room welcomes parents/guardians to nurse or feed their infants.